Jumoo/uSync.CommandLine/readme.md

-  usync-settings           List all settings usync-import             Import all items usync-export             Export all items usync-ping               Ping the uSync server
+  usync-settings           List all settings usync-import             Import all items usync-export             Export all items usync-ping               Ping the Umbraco server until it responds
 ```

 e.g